-Any assignments which are turned in late will have their scores reduced by 5% each day they are late unless the student has shown serious reasons in advance to the Professor for the delay.
+Any assignments which are turned in late will have their scores reduced each day they are late unless the student has shown serious reasons in advance to the Coaches for the delay.
+This practice is frowned upon and only available for extreme circumstances, as you have a week to do the work.